Welcome !

 ____________________________________________________

-We’d love to have you join us any Sunday morning at 10:30.
+We would love to have you join us any Sunday morning at 10:30.
 Our choir sings!
 The congregation sings and prays (and sometimes laughs a little,) scripture is read and reflected on– and then we spend time over goodies visiting, listening and getting to know each other.

 Jesus depicted carrying home a single lamb, the centerpiece of our beautiful sanctuary stained-glass.